Exclusive: Foreign banks in Britain pay fraction of tax rate

 The British Bankers' Association (BBA) said the data did not reflect the sector's full contribution and that, including other taxes and payments, foreign banks contributed about $20 billion to the UK treasury last year.

-The British tax authority, Her Majesty's Revenue and Customs, said the Government had taken steps to ensure banks paid the correct amount of tax.
+The British tax authority, Her Majesty's Revenue and Customs, declined to comment but has previously said it makes sure that all companies pay the tax due under the law.

-"Many complex factors contribute to the effective rate of tax paid by corporate businesses," a spokesman added in a emailed statement.

 The finance ministry was not available to comment.